An overview of patent litigation

 One the trial is held, it is also common for the judge to reserve their decision.
 Depending on the workload of the judge, and the complexity of the issues, it may take from weeks to months for the decision of the judge to be delivered.

-It is normal for patent litigation to be split into separate issues of liability and infringement, with a trial limited to the question of liability to be decided first.
+It is normal for patent litigation to be split into separate issues of liability and damages (or quantum), with a trial limited to the question of liability to be decided first.
 This means that whether a patent is infringed is determined separately from how much the claim is worth.
 Often, once liability is proved, the infringer will be willing to negotiate an amount of compensation without the need for a further trial on that issue.
 In that way, the costs of the legal proceedings are able to be kept to a minimum.

 What if the matter is urgent?